Last Updated on 17 February, 2024 by Rejaul Karim

 The momentum strategy

 This futures swing trading strategy is centered on price pullbacks, which occur when the price reaches a resistance or support level and reverses to continue in the trend direction.
 Pullbacks occur when traders begin to take profits, which pushes the futures price in the opposite direction of its previous trend.
-The swing trader can wait for the price to get to the resistance or support level to enter at a more favorable price.
+The swing trader can wait for the price to get to the resistance or support level to enter at a more favorable price with margin.
 It is important to wait for the price to signal another impulse wave in the trend direction before entering a trade.
+This strategy can be executed within one day, providing quick profits.
+For more information, it is recommended to research and analyze market trends.

 Breakout trading is a futures swing trading strategy that enables the swing trader to profit from market trends.
 A breakout occurs when an underlying asset’s price moves past a support or resistance zone.
 Since breakouts are heralded by an increase in trading volume and open interest, the swing trader can use them as a supporting signal for trading a breakout strategy.
 The rule of thumb is going short when prices break below support and going long when prices break above the resistance level.